redpanda-data/deployment-automation/README.md

 ### skip ci

-If you have already got a clean ci bill of health but still want to submit readme or docs related changes you can skip the checks using [one of the commit messages here](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/).
+If you have already got a clean ci bill of health but still want to submit readme or docs related changes you can skip the checks using [skip ci] or [one of the commit messages here](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/).

 ### [build]